lpoulain/CHAOS/README.md

 The two shell processes are run in user mode (ring 3) but still call many kernel primitives directly.
 In the future they will be using only system calls.

+#### Loading a process from disk

+CHAOS offers a rudimentary way to run an executable from the disk.
+This executable must be compiled in the ELF format, have a relocation table (ld -q option) and use the only system call currently implemented: syscall_printf().
+The only example available right now is echo (source code: echo.c)

+The OS will load the file into memory, go through the relocation table, relocate the pointers and execute the process.

 #### How to run it

 The makefile is designed to work with the GNU's gcc and ld.
 The build can happen on any platform as long as it's a version of gcc which can generate ELF binaries.
 On OS X, Macports' version of gcc and ld only generate Mach-O executable, so you will need to manually download and build binutils and gcc (see http://wiki.osdev.org/GCC_Cross-Compiler)